Kingcom/armips/Readme.md

 .erroronwarning off
 ```

 By specifying `.erroronwarning on`, any warnings emitted by the assembler will be promoted to errors.
-Errors cause ARMIPS to abort the assembly process return a nonzero exit code.
+Errors cause armips to abort the assembly process return a nonzero exit code.
 This property can also be enabled from the command line with the `-erroronwarning` flag, and can be turned off again with `.erroronwarning off`.
 By default, this feature is off.

 ### Relative paths